black-sliver/gm-apclientpp/README.md

 This was written for Game Maker 7 and 8, however all versions of GM that support the API described in "Using DLL" in "Designing Games with Game Maker" of GM7/GM8 should be supported.
 It only depends on `external_define`, `external_call` and `execute_string`.
 This is not an "extension" (.gex) file.

-GMS2+ is (currently) not because it uses different syntax for strings.
+GMS2+ is (currently) not supported because it uses different syntax for strings.

 ## API Limitations